wip: started working on tutorial & relevant files

 ### Reading Yarn

-In this section of the tutorial, were going to open the file Sally.yarn, and look at what its doing.
+In this section of the tutorial, we’re going to open the file Sally.yarn, and look at what it’s doing.

 #### Open Sally.yarn in your editor of choice.